ddigiorg/pattern-sequence-predictor/README.md

 #### 6. setSequenceSums

-Each row in Sequence Memories contains previously learned Short Term Memories(index 1 and above).
-The algorithm compares the values of STM(index 1 and above) with each row in Sequence Memories.
+Each row in Sequence Memories contains previously learned Short Term Memories.
+The algorithm compares the values of STM(index 0 to maxIndex - 1) with each row in Sequence Memories.
 For every equivalent value, the respective sum is incremented by 1.

 #### 7. getMatchingIndex